Girra Fraser Coast National Art Prize

 Entrants are invited to submit works that demonstrate a conceptual engagement with the intersection of people, place and the environment.
 Entrants are encouraged to consider an expanded approach to this theme—Girra is not another landscape prize.

 Girra was borne out of the enduring social and cultural importance of the natural environment in the Fraser Coast region, encompassing land, sea and sky.
 Home of the Butchulla people, the region’s unique natural features include the world’s largest sand island K’Gari and its surrounding waters, recognised as the world’s first Whale Heritage Site.
-Entries for the inaugural prize open from 1 May 2023 and close 21 June 2023.

 The Major Prize winner will be awarded a $25,000 acquisitive prize.
 Their work will become a significant early acquisition for the newly focused art collection of the Fraser Coast.
-The finalists’ exhibition, held at the Hervey Bay Regional Gallery 23 September to 12 November 2023, will form a compelling story of our nation’s relationship to the environment told through diverse perspectives and aesthetic approaches.
+The finalists’ exhibition, held at the Hervey Bay Regional Gallery, will form a compelling story of our nation’s relationship to the environment told through diverse perspectives and aesthetic approaches.

 Entries are encouraged from contemporary artists working in any visual art form, including but not limited to painting, drawing, sculpture, photography, installation, performance, and video.